kkemple/scienceandmathematics.com/src/content/posts/self-supervised-learning-as-constrained-free-energy-systems.md

 GPUs running backpropagation generate hundreds of watts as heat—measurable thermal output representing entropy increase in the physical universe, bounded by Landauer's limit.
 The learning dynamics cannot violate thermodynamic constraints any more than a heat engine can violate the second law.

 The free-energy functional $F[q] = \mathbb{E}_q[\ln q(x) - \ln p(o,x)]$ emerges naturally.
 It measures the cost of maintaining internal model $q(x)$ given environmental structure $p(o,x)$.
 Systems that minimize free energy maximize predictive accuracy while minimizing representational overhead—the only way for physical systems performing irreversible computation to maintain coherence while adapting to new information.
+This framework—known in neuroscience and theoretical biology as the Free Energy Principle—applies universally to self-organizing systems from cellular metabolism to neural networks.

 Self-supervised learning operates under these constraints whether researchers recognize them or not.
 The methods that succeed discover architectures compatible with thermodynamic necessity.
 The methods that fail attempt to violate conservation laws encoded in the mathematics of information processing.